f3d-app/f3d/CONTRIBUTING.md

 To contribute to F3D as a developer, first you may want to try and build F3D for yourself.
 If you are already familiar with software compilation, you can take a look at our [build guide](doc/dev/BUILD.md).
 If not, you may want to look at our [getting started guide](doc/dev/GETTING_STARTED.md), that provide steps to compile F3D.
+You may also want to take a look into the [F3D mentoring program](doc/dev/MENTORING.md) in order to get help with all the contributing steps.

 Once you are able to build F3D, you may want to take a look at the open [issues](https://github.com/f3d-app/f3d/issues)!
 If you are a beginner, you may want to look at ["good first issues"](https://github.com/f3d-app/f3d/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).